According to the Oxford English Dictionary, plagiarism is:

 * recycling your own papers for different courses

 * buying a paper from a "paper mill"

 The following document is a list of types of plagiarism (courtesy of TurnItIn).

 For assistance with finding resources, please ask for help at the Library Reference Desk.

-For assistance with writing your paper and citing your sources, please visit the Peer Tutoring Center (located on the Lower Level of the Library).
+For assistance with writing your paper and citing your sources, please visit the Writing Center (located on the Main Level of the Library).